hernantz/blog/content/its-the-competition-stupid.md

 agent of change, the odds of succeding with top-down central planning are going to be low, compared to a society where descentrilized experimentation and discord are the core values.

+Much more is achieved by lots of trial an error experiments rather than a single big plan.

 A society that [test their ideas constantly][11], enabled by freedom (understood as a very limited set of artificial impossitions), and guided by